- Home /

 Drug and drink driving pose a serious risk to both the driver affected, their passengers and especially other road users.

-Can a drink or drug affected driver still obtain TAC benefits?
+Can a drink or drug-affected driver still obtain insurance benefits?

-Drivers convicted of drink or drug driving offences can still access TAC benefits, however there are some consequences.
+Drivers convicted of drink or drug driving offences can still access no-fault insurance benefits, such as those covered by the various state and territory-based schemes above.
+However, there may be some additional consequences and limitations.

-For example, any loss of earning benefits, designed to compensate earners for their lost income due to time off work while injured, will be reduced:
+For example, in some cases, some benefits may be reduced if the injured person is convicted of drink driving, according to the severity of their offence.
+Any loss of earning benefits, designed to compensate earners for their lost income due to time off work while injured, may be reduced.
+While this varies by state and territory, in Victoria for example this will be reduced:

 by one-third if convicted with a BAC of more than 0.05 and less than 0.12